RafaelFunchal/wordpress-security-checklist/README.md

 #### Installing all necessary items ####

-If you don't have `gem` installed on your computer, it is possible to install from this (link)[https://rubygems.org/pages/download];
+If you don't have `gem` installed on your computer, it is possible to install from this [link][gem-download];

-This project uses (Jekyll)[https://jekyllrb.com/] as a content management system and (Bundler)[http://bundler.io/] as a dependency manager, so it is necessary to install them on your computer by executing this command on terminal:
+This project uses [Jekyll][jekyll] as a content management system and [Bundler][bundler] as a dependency manager, so it is necessary to install them on your computer by executing this command on terminal:

 `$ gem install jekyll bundler`